pepijndevos/pepijndevos.github.com/_posts/2012-11-23-incremental-e-paper-update.markdown

 Note that for white-on-black the added/deleted bits are the other way around, but the unchanged segments aren't.

-Finally, for every section for the waveform I take the corresponding array out of my changes, send it, and wait for a bit.
+Finally, for every section of the waveform I take the corresponding array out of my changes, send it, and wait for a bit.